sendwithus/competencies/competencies/technical-breadth-azure-services.md

-# Competency - Technical Breadth AWS Services
+# Competency - Technical Breadth Azure Services

+Microsofts cloud offering.

 ## How do you prove it?